Demolitionman117/TLV/README.md

 This is the whole project as Microsoft Visual Studio project.

+NOTE!! that the tool requiers the graph database Neo4j

 The five-field timeline format is described in Windows Forensic Analysis Toolkit, Third Edition(chapter 7).
 The timeline data can be generated with the help of free tools avilable on(chapter 7):